Eastern Christian School Association: Middle School

 The Middle School is the bridge between elementary and high school.
 Here, 4th and 5th grade students continue in an upper elementary model.
 The upper elementary program is characterized by an integrated Humanities program and Science & Math experience in 4th and 5th grade.
-Students in 6th, 7th and 8th grade have a departmentalized structure, providing instructors who are teaching in their areas of expertise.
-At the same time, we recognize the unique needs of rapidly growing middle school students by offering a rich variety of academic and practical learning opportunities during daily “activity periods.”
-Conscious of the spiritual capacity of middle school students, all subjects are taught from a Christian perspective and help students make ethical decisions.
+Students in 6th, 7th and 8th grade have a departmentalized structure, providing instructors who are teaching in their areas of expertise from a Christian perspective.